jayyu23/SMART_Project/README.md

 - `yamlordereddictloader`: to load YAML input files as `OrderedDict()`
 - `pandas`: In order to provide the Pandas Dataframe for the Component-Operation Matrix
 - `matplotlib`: To output the pie chart visuals on energy consumption breakdown

+## Quick Start

+### Smapper
+In the main `SMART_Project` directory, execute `main.py` with no runtime arguments to run the Smapper module, which is a firmware searcher.

+The Smapper module takes two inputs, defined in `main.py` code (`run_smapper()` method):
+- Neural Network Shape: `project_io/mapper_input/neural_network.yaml`.
+Currently only supports DNN model shape
+- Architecture Model: `project_io/mapper_input/architecture.yaml`.
+The compound components used in this architecture are defined in the `components` folder in the same directory

+Smapper will output onto terminal results of firmware combinations estimated, and a ranking of the firmware.

+### Estimator

+To run only the SMART Estimator from an `architecture` file and `operations` file, change the `__main__` method in`main.py` to run estimator, and enter the architecture/operations file paths
+Defaults:
+- Architecture Model: `project_io/mapper_output/architecture.yaml` The compound components used in this architecture are defined in the `components` folder in the same directory
+- Operations List: `project_io/mapper_output/operations.yaml`

 ## Project Timeline